What happened when I tried clean simple eats recipes for 7 weeks? Hint: 13 inches disappeared!

 Just Ingredients referenced automatically take $15 off each meal plan so I clicked on over to their Instagram feed.
 My mother in law has all their cookbooks and I remember flipping through them a few years ago but didn’t give it much thought at the time.
 I started clicking around their testimonials and all the pretty pictures of their food.

 I decided to download the free meal plan they offered on their site.

 Why not?
 What did I have to lose?
 (Besides weight, haha)

 IT DUMBED DOWN COOKING FOR ME.

 I hate cooking.
 I do it, but I don’t enjoy it.

 I’ve been married for 18 years and have been a mother for almost 17 years.
 I’ve been cooking dinner nightly for my kids for all those years.

-Because nights were busy, we weren’t home around dinner time, a lot of times.
+Because nights were busy, we weren’t home around dinner time a lot of the time.
 Grab dinner while we’re out, we justified.

 I stopped taking the time to cook.
 Stopped taking time to plan the meals to cook.
 Stopped thinking about what to cook until it was 4pm.